 How many people can a UWO GO van take?

-This depends on the vehicle we’re using at the time however, generally we can take up to six passengers.
-We attempt to group calls together as much as possible to decrease the wait time for all passenger and improve the responsiveness of the service.
+This depends on the vehicle we’re using at the time however, generally we can take up to five passengers.

 How do I cancel my ride request over the phone?